---

 3. A **heuristic fallback** kicks in if the chosen method fails or returns a muted character.

 Each group session stores its own speaker selection method.
-You can switch between three options at any time from group settings:
+You can switch between four options at any time from group settings:

 - **LLM** (default): an LLM tool call picks the next speaker based on the recent messages and participant descriptions.